-This function outputs the four coordinates of a frame (see page 45); instead of using the standard <frame> syntax, that is evaluated in the Validate step, this function is evaluated later, in the Build step.
+This function outputs the four coordinates of a frame (see page 47); instead of using the standard <frame> syntax, that is evaluated in the Validate step, this function is evaluated later, in the Build step.
 This is the syntax:

-'''

 [name] = COOFRAME(frame, alignment, width, height)

-'''

-In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 45).
+In the alignment, width, and height optional parameters you can use the same syntax of a frame (see page 47).
+In the frame parameter you can specify another COOFRAME function, but between < and >.